Frequently Asked Questions

 Note: If your Priority Task List cannot be finished within one block, you will need to purchase additional Half-Day or Full-Day packages.
 Some projects simply require more time to achieve the desired outcome.

-If your list exceeds one Full Day, booking two Full-Days upfront is often cheaper than adding them later.
+If your list exceeds one Half Day or one Full Day, booking two Full-Days upfront is often cheaper than adding them later.
 Your Sales Consultant will aim to set your needs up for success and help you process which package/s may be the best fit for your project to get started.

-Ground-Level Package (2 Tree Stewards) → chipper truck or dump trailer (whichever is available), professional cutting tools, 12 ft orchard ladder.
+• Low-Risk Climbing & Ground Package (2 Tree Stewards) → chipper truck or dump trailer (whichever is available), professional cutting tools, climbing equipment, and orchard ladder.
 (No aerial or heavy equipment.)
+Low-Risk Climbing & Ground Packages are designed for small-to-mid size tree pruning, hedge trimming, and shrub pruning or removal.

 Safety is non-negotiable.
 If size, condition, or surroundings exceed safe limits, we may omit that task or refer it to a crane/high-level climbing specialist.
 High-risk tree?
 Book an on-site assessment first.